Role of the ocean in climate and extreme weather.

-Dr. Gregory Foltz is an oceanographer and AOML’s lead principal investigator of the Prediction and Research Moored Array in the Tropical Atlantic (PIRATA) Northeast Extension.
+Dr. Greg Foltz is an oceanographer and AOML’s lead principal investigator of the Prediction and Research Moored Array in the Tropical Atlantic (PIRATA) Northeast Extension.
 His research is concentrated primarily on tropical cyclone-ocean interaction and tropical climate variability and change and their links to the ocean.
 Dr. Foltz’s work has contributed to improved understanding of ocean mixed layer dynamics in the tropics and the impact of ocean temperature and salinity stratification on tropical cyclone intensification.
 He also works closely with NOAA’s operational centers to transition research to operations in order to improve weather and climate forecasts and assessments.
-Dr. Foltz serves as an editor of the Journal of Physical Oceanography and as a member of the PIRATA Science Steering Group and CLIVAR’s Atlantic Region Panel.
+Dr. Greg Foltz serves as an editor of the Journal of Physical Oceanography and as a member of the PIRATA Science Steering Group and CLIVAR’s Atlantic Region Panel.

 1999, B.A.
 Physics, Colby College, Waterville, ME

 2003, Ph.
 D. Meteorology, University of Maryland, College Park, MD

 Balaguru, K., G. Foltz, L. Leung, W. Xu, D. Kim, H. Lopez, and R. West.
 Increasing hurricane intensification rate near the US Atlantic coast.
 Geophysical Research Letters, 49(20):e2022GL099793, http://doi.org/10.1029/2022GL099793 2022